Skip to main content

 Editing a Variable

 Click any variable in the list to open it in edit mode.
-You can update both the name and the JSON content, then save your changes.
+You can update the name and value, then save your changes.
+The type of an existing variable cannot be changed after creation.

 Deleting a Variable